eduardosilva/productivity-developer/README.md

 After using `CTRL+R` type `status`

+### Go to the last directory

+Use `cd -` to go back into the directory you were in before your last cd command.

 ### Using pushd and popd to navigate between directories

 Using pushd to go to .config directory